nd1012/wan24-Tests/README.md

 ### How to get it

-THis package is available as
+This package is available as
 [NuGet package `wan24-Tests`](https://www.nuget.org/packages/wan24-Tests/).

 ### Add options using an assembly attribute